Nevenall/ghosting-the-edge/03 Gearing Up.md

 ###### Unlocked Interfaces

-Most characters will have a "rooted interface" which has the usual corporate controls and safeguards removed.
-Giving the character complete control over their device and allowing them to do things like fiddle with the interface id to conceal their true identities.
+Most characters will have a {{Jailbroken Interface}} which circumvents the ever present corporate controls and safeguards.
+This gives a character complete control over their device and allows them to do things like fiddle with the interface id to conceal their true identities.

+Jailbreaking an interface can be done with a Tech {{{O}}}.

 ###### Wirelessly interface with the Net and local nets